roll-w/CSL2-StationNaming/README.md

 {
   "Prefix": " ", // Set the global prefix here
   "Suffix": " ", // Set the global suffix here
-  // You can use the {PREFAB} in the prefix or suffix to insert the prefab name "NamingSeparator": " ", // Set the default separator between names "NamedAddressNameFormat": "{NAME}, {NUMBER} {ROAD}", // Set the format for the named address name "AddressNameFormat": "{NUMBER} {ROAD}",
+  // You can use the {ASSET} in the prefix or suffix to insert the asset name "NamingSeparator": " ", // Set the default separator between names "NamedAddressNameFormat": "{NAME}, {NUMBER} {ROAD}", // Set the format for the named address name "AddressNameFormat": "{NUMBER} {ROAD}",